Schutzecute/SoundEffectsArchive/README.md

 Zero.
 My YouTube channel is not monetized yet (not even planning too) and as you can see, I did not use any paying url shorteners

-#### How to extract .zip files?
+#### How to open .zip files?

-Go to google.com and type "how to extract zip files"
+Go to google.com and type "how to open zip files"

 #### Is this safe? no virus?